klauspost/password/README.md

 With this library you can

-1) Import a password dictionary into your database
+1. Import a password dictionary into your database
-2) Check new passords against the dictionary
+2. Check new passords against the dictionary
-2) Sanitize passwords before checking
+3. Sanitize passwords before authenticating a user

 All of the 3 functionality parts can be used or replaced as it suits your application.
 In particult you probably do not want to import dictionaries on your webserver, so you can separate that functionality into a separate command.